Rodney Waite and Marie Iverson Waite History

 From Marie's writings about life on the farm:

 We used to really work hard on the farm, raising hay, cutting, baling, hauling and stacking it.
 The older boys were a real big help with this.
 Everything had to be irrigated including the yard and garden.
 The prune orchard required a lot of attention, like spraying, pruning, cultivating, picking and shipping.
 Rodney had a good Mexican friend, Manual, who lived in Homedale and worked for him in the packing shed.
 Manual, of course, could speak Spanish, so he could run a Mexican crew to pick the prunes.
 He did a real good job for us and it was always good when the picking was over for the season.
 But it seemed like our prunes would either freeze or the harvest would be so heavy that the price was too low to make money.
 We also raised potatoes and had a pastures for the cattle and horses.
 We also raised steers, pigs, lambs, chickens and rabbits for our own use.

-They stayed on the farm for eight years then the price for prunes fell so much that it wasn't worth picking them.
+The family stayed on the farm for eight years then the price for prunes fell so much that it wasn't worth picking them.
 They had to use the money they had from the sale of their basement house to make up for the lack of income from the prunes.
-Rod was working for Palumbo and farming at the same time.
+Rod was working for Palumbo and the seed company and farming at the same time.
 The boys helped on the farm and also worked for Rod in the packing shed.
 Finally in 1961 they decided it was not feasible to keep the farm so they sold it back to Palumbo.

 In May 1961 they left the farm and rented a place from Henry Sweep, southwest of Homedale.
 The place was just a house and a small yard.
 They gave up having room for animals and a garden.
 Gary had graduated from high school and married Wanda Friel, a girl he had dated while still in school.
 They were living in Homedale.